opensafely/documentation/docs/getting-started.md

        workspace, press the Gitpod button in the bottom-left of Visual Studio Code and then select "Gitpod: Open Settings" from the list of options.

+       ![Opening Gitpod's settings in their code
+       editor.](images/gitpod-open-settings.png)
     2. Select Integrations and under Git Providers, hover over your GitHub details, click the three vertical dots (`⋮`) and select "Edit Permissions".

+       ![Opening Gitpod's settings in their code
+       editor.](images/gitpod-git-providers.png)
-In the list, tick "public\_repo", which gives your Gitpod account "write access to code in public repositories and organizations" on GitHub.
+    3. In the list, tick "public\_repo", which gives your Gitpod account "write access to code in public repositories and organizations" on GitHub.
 (There is another permission that you have to enable for access to code in private repositories, though this is not necessary for this walkthrough.)

+       ![Opening Gitpod's settings in their code
+       editor.](images/gitpod-edit-permissions.png)

     <h3>Add your changes to the local repository</h3>